Sample 'screen shot' from WordStar 3.00:

 models have gained by this procedure.
 The C-only test version is

-for debugging the test harness itself, as it compares two identical
+for debugging the test harness itself, as it compares two

 Two additional makefiles have been added,